Hüseyin Özer: Early life

-Hüseyin Özer was born in 1949, in a village of Reşadiye town in Tokat Province in northern Turkey.
+Hüseyin Özer was born in 1949, in a village of the Reşadiye town, in Tokat Province situated in northern Turkey.
 His parents separated when he was very young.
 Unwanted by his parents, Özer was raised by his grandfather.
 Unable to attend primary school, he taught himself to read and write.

-Working in his village as a shepherd, Özer was sent at the age of eleven to Ankara to earn money, where he became a street kid.
+Working in his village as a shepherd, Özer was sent at the age of eleven, to Ankara in order to earn money, where he became a street kid.
 To learn English, he bought books.
 In 1967, he moved to Istanbul, where he found employment in restaurants as a dish washer.
-He continued to learn English, paying a tutor to teach him.
+He continued to learn English, by paying a tutor to teach him.

-Following his military service, Hüseyin went to London in 1975 by bus, as he could not afford to fly there.
+Following his military service, Hüseyin went to London in 1975, by bus, as he could not afford to fly there.
 There, he worked in a döner kebab shop in Mayfair and attended English courses in his spare time.

 Career

 Özer acquired the döner kebab shop he was working in, and turned it into a restaurant in 1981.
 His success paved the way for him to open more London restaurants, called "Sofra" (in Turkish dining table), in Covent Garden, Mayfair, Regent Street and St John's Wood.
 Each restaurant is unique.
 The menus consist of typical mezes, kebabs and desserts of Turkish cuisine.

-He has owned up to twenty cafés and restaurants in several locations in London.
+He owns up to twenty cafés and restaurants in several locations in London.
 However, his current focus remains on the two fine dining restaurants.

 In addition to his restaurant business, chef Özer runs a catering service company.

 Özer has an estimated personal fortune of £37 million, according to television programme, The World's Richest People.